Get the best out of your careerday!

 There might not be a lot you can contribute with right now, but reaching out to people and asking them about their job because you are interested is not “embarrassing” or “weird”.
 It’s actually really flattering, and most people would love to help out a student.

-Write your uni projects on your profile!
+Put your uni projects on your profile!
 Choose a couple of projects that you deem relevant and write a brief description.
-This might show others which subjects you know a lot about, or help you identify your own skills and twist your learning to the professional world.
+This might show others which subjects you know a lot about, or help you identify your skills and twist your learning to the professional world.
 Sometimes you just need to write it down!

 Even if you don’t have experience in the corporate world yet!
-Add your waitress/ bartender / newspaper delivery job as your experience.
+Add your waitress/bartender/newspaper delivery job as your experience.
 These jobs are a part of the journey that made you who you are.
-Maybe you’ve learned how to manage stressful situations, angry customers, or unexpected delays?
+Maybe you’ve learned how to manage stressful situations, angry customers, or unexpected delays.
 All valuable learnings, and something you definitely should write on your profile.

 Make a job agent.
 Search for a student position that you could find interesting, and make sure to get notified when new jobs are posted!